brandonyongys/brandonyongys.github.io/_projects/hawker-centre-dashboard.md

 ```
 {% endraw %}

+To use the above command, go to your desired data.gov.sg dataset and click on the "Data API" button at the top right, if any.
+Copy the query example link and simply remove the last term ('&limit=5') or you could simply change it to a larger number like what I did in the above.

-## Data manipulation
+# Data manipulation
 Although the data has been called via API, the data is a json format.
-I converted it into a pandas dataframe before converting it from a wide to long table.
-The table is a wide table as each row represents a single unique hawker centre and some columns represent the cleaning or closure date for a particular quarter.
-Of course, this wide table could be used but I just prefer using a long table for data manipulation.
+I converted it into a simple `pandas` dataframe.
+The dataframe is is a wide table as each row represents a single unique hawker centre and some columns represent the cleaning or closure date for a particular quarter.
+I further processed it to be a long table where each row represents a particular hawker centre and closure period.
+The conversion from wide to long table was done as I preferred using a long table for data manipulation.

-Once I got a long table, I then had to identify and extract hawker centres that are currently open today, closing within a month and closing more than a month later.
-One thing that I have to be careful here is to ensure that all hawker centres should appear once and only once and should be in one of the three lists.
-The difficulty I had with the data manipulation is the manipulation of datetime.
+I then manipulated the long table to identify and extract 3 tables of hawker centres.
+The 3 tables contain hawker centres that are currently open, closing within a month and currently closed respectively.
+I had to take the precaution step to ensure that all hawker centres are accounted for and each hawker centre be in one of the 3 tables.
+Based on these 3 tables, the hawker centres were then colour coded as green (currently open), orange (closing within a month) and red (currently closed).

+The main difficulty I had with the data manipulation is the manipulation of datetime.
 I am not particularly good with it but I found [arrow](https://arrow.readthedocs.io/en/latest/) package.
 It saved my life!
 And also, save me from all the hassle :D

-Based on the three lists, I colour code the hawker centres into green (currently open), orange (closing soon) and red (currently closed) for the map.
-Tables are also built accordingly for feature #2.

-Other than that, there is nothing else interesting than to say that I used pandas to manipulate the data.

-## Dashboard development
+# Dashboard development
-There is few changes from the original codes by Benedict Soh.
-I simply replaced the news and social media tabs with the "Currently Closed" and "Upcoming Closure" tabs.
+There are a few changes from the original codes by Benedict Soh.
+I replaced the news and social media tabs with the "Currently Closed" and "Upcoming Closure" tabs.
 Any analysis on the news and tweets were also removed.
-Within the codes, some of the functions were renamed accordingly so that it seems more intuitive when it comes to reading my own codes.
+Within the codes, some of the functions were renamed accordingly so that it is more intuitive when it comes to reading the codes.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">